reahl/reahl/reahl-doc/doc/tutorial/gettingstarted-examples.rst

 ==============

 Reahl comes with a number of examples ready for you to check out and play with.
-These typically do not mean much when seen on their own -- *they are referred to all over* in :doc:`the rest of the tutorial<index>` to illustrate what is explained there.
+These are not self-explanatory -- *they are referred to all over* in :doc:`the rest of the tutorial<index>` to illustrate what is explained there.

-Here is a quick guide you can use as a cheat sheet for running these examples.  :doc:`The next section<gettingstarted-develop>` contains a step-by-step explanation of all the details here.
+This is just a quick guide you can use as a cheat sheet when you come across an example in :doc:`the rest of the tutorial<index>` and you wonder how to run it.

+:doc:`gettingstarted-develop` contains a step-by-step explanation of all the details here.

 Listing and checking out examples